-Health Care Access Now (HCAN) was established in October 2008 as a nonprofit organization chartered to turn the region’s independent providers and payment sources into a high performing, integrated, health care delivery network able to provide access to care for all residents of nine (9) counties of Greater Cincinnati – Hamilton, Butler, Clermont, Adams, Brown and Warren in Southwest Ohio and Boone, Campbell and Kenton in Northern Kentucky.
+Health Care Access Now (HCAN) was established in 2009 as a nonprofit organization to partner with primary care, behavioral health and social services independent providers and payors in creating a high performing, integrated, health care delivery network to increase access to care for residents of nine counties of Greater Cincinnati – Hamilton, Butler, Clermont, Adams, Brown and Warren in Southwest Ohio and Boone, Campbell and Kenton in Northern Kentucky.

 HCAN executes four primary functions that support the development and sustainability of a better connected, coordinated and wisely financed system of primary care: